-- A driver with a bad driving record?
+- A driver with a bad driving record

-- An employee who is rude to your customers?
+- An employee who is rude to your customers

-- An employee who swears at customers?
+- An employee who swears at customers

-Don't think that the answer is simply "yes."
-A business' action may depend upon circumstances such as whether an employee's duties involve driving a company vehicle or directly involves customers and if the company can prove that such behavior fails to meet the applicable job standards
+Don’t think that the answer is simply “yes.”
+A business’ action may depend upon circumstances such as whether an employee’s duties involve driving a company vehicle or directly involves customers and if the company can prove that such behavior fails to meet the applicable job standards.

 Policies and premiums for this type of coverage vary tremendously among insurers.
 Many companies offering the coverage also offer assistance in writing policy and procedure manuals and other ways to reduce the potential for claims involving sexual harassment, wrongful termination, or discrimination.
 No business is immune from these claims.

 Like a business or a homeowner, a nonprofit organization needs to protect its property from loss in a fire, by theft, or from many other hazards.
 Nonprofits can be lawsuit targets as well.
 Without insurance, a lawsuit could prove financially devastating.
-Whether a human services, arts, educational, civic, or other type of nonprofit, your organization should be protected by liability insurance to cover defense costs and damages.

-Nonprofits have no immunity from lawsuits.
+Similarly, nonprofits have no immunity from lawsuits.
 Clients, volunteers, vendors, donors, or visitors may sue if they are accidentally injured on your premises or while on business for the organization.
 Someone may sue claiming libel or slander.
 Employees may sue claiming discrimination or sexual harassment.
 Liability insurance covers these risks.

 Before buying insurance, it’s a good idea to consider the particular loss exposures you have and buy a policy that addresses them.
 If, for example, your organization is made up mostly of volunteers and has no paid staff, your best choice could be a policy that covers only volunteers.